apache/datasketches-postgresql/README.md

 This code is intended to be distributed as a PostgreSQL extension on [PGXN site](https://pgxn.org/)

-This code is expected to be compatible with PostgreSQL versions 9.4 and higher.
+This code is expected to be compatible with PostgreSQL versions 9.6 and higher.
 It was tested with REL\_11\_STABLE branch.
 PostreSQL must be installed to compile the extension.
 The path to PostgreSQL executables must be set up (try running 'pg_config' to test).
 For PostgreSQL installation instructions see [PostgreSQL documentation](https://www.postgresql.org/docs/current/tutorial-start.html)

 This code requires C++11.
-It was tested with GCC 4.8.5 (standard in RedHat at the time of this writing), GCC 8.2.0, GCC 9.2.0, Apple LLVM version 10.0.1 (clang-1001.0.46.4) and version 11.0.0 (clang-1100.0.33.8).

 This code depends on [datasketches-cpp](https://github.com/apache/datasketches-cpp/) and [Boost](https://www.boost.org/)